synnaxlabs/synnax/docs/tech/telemetry.md

 Supervisory commands are issued to set the state or parameters of another device;
 this device then uses these parameters to perform real-time control much closer to the hardware.
-PID control is also a good example of this.
+Diagram control is also a good example of this.
 In a supervisory control system, a command would be sent over the network containing the P,I, and D parameters for operation.
-Another command is issued to start an embedded PID controller, which then uses the parameters to perform real-time control independent of Synnax.
+Another command is issued to start an embedded Diagram controller, which then uses the parameters to perform real-time control independent of Synnax.
 Another similar example involve pushing a configuration file to a flight computer or a calibration sheet to a data acquisition device.
 Supervisory control is as important as its real-time